-FREE Fishing Days is an annual event where some states offer anglers the chance to fish without a license on designated days.
-The 2021 dates for Kansas and Missouri are as follows:
+FREE Fishing Days is an annual event where some states allow anglers to fish without a license on designated days.
+The 2023 dates for Kansas and Missouri are as follows:

 FREE Fishing Days give beginners a chance to try out fishing for the first time or try out a new location in a participating nearby state.
 If you already have a fishing license, this could be a good time to take someone from your household who has never been fishing.